taboularasa/newtbook/source/2015-07-29-delegating-concern.html.md

 end
 ```

 Right about now you're thinking, "Wait a minute, the title of this blog post was saying something about Delegating Concerns or some such nonsense but this guy just keeps talking about his silly color picking class.
 What the heck?"
-If you are thinking something like that then fair enough.
-I guess I just like how that turned out.
+Ok, fair enough.
+I guess like how that turned out a little too much.

 But wait, theres really a point to all this and here it is.
 Now that I have this nifty thing all setup, I need to hook it up with some collaborators and get some business done.
 And here is where the title of this post comes from.

 The problem with Rails' brand of concern is that their a pain in the butt to test.
 They need to be included in an instance of another class before they can do their thing so the test always reads with a fair bit of confusing indirection.